About DoChara

 The aim is to give visitors to Ireland the sort of information a friend would, about the good, the bad and the indifferent, the hidden places and the tourist traps, where to find value and how to avoid being ripped off.

-There are also quite a few general articles about Ireland and the Irish which are not directly related to travel, though many of them will help visitors to get a feel for the Ireland that exists away from the tourist brochures.
+There are also quite a few general articles about Ireland and the Irish which are not directly related to travel but which may help visitors to get a feel for Ireland outside the tourist brochures.
+There’s some history and some culture, a few recipes, a bit about Irish names and place names.
+It’s a mixed bag – so dip in and out!

 How it Began